rthrash/modAI/README.md

 - **longtitle** – often used for the SEO Meta Title manually or with SEO Suite (should be ~70 characters)
 - **description** – often used for the SEO Meta Description manually or with SEO Suite (should be ~155 characters)
-- **introtext** – aka Summary, this is set to summarize the content field—useful for news/blog landing pages or as a base to generate images or image+ images from
+- **introtext** – aka Summary, this is set to summarize the page content—useful for news/blog landing pages or as a base to generate images or image+ images from (make sure to save first so it has content to pull from)
-- **image+ TVs** – it will use the introtext/summary as a default prompt which can be overwritten before requesting an image generation.
-It also uses the vision API to create 120 character alt tag descriptions if enabled for your Image+ TVs.
+- **content** – a freeform prompt box allows you to give instructions on the type of content to generate

 If you’re not happy with what modAI generates, click the sparkle button or generate buttons again to generate another variation.
 You can then use the prev/next navigation buttons to go between the options.
 When you save, it keeps the option shown and discards the rest.

+### Adding modAI to other fields and Template Variables (TVs)

+The modAI plugin can attach to most default fields (e.g. pagetitle, menutitle) and any TV with a text, textarea, image or image+ TV input in the `modai.res.fields` and `modai.tvs` settings.
+The field types are handled individually as follows:

+- **text inputs** – modAI uses the base prompt and model and directly inputs the content into the field
+- **textarea inputs** – handled the same as text inputs
+- **richtext inputs** – handled the same as a textarea input, but you must manually copy/paste the output into the textarea
+- **image inputs** – modAI uses the default image model and sizes and creates the imaegs in the `assets/ai` directory
+- **image+ TVs** – handled the same as image inputs, with the addition of being able to use the Vision model for creating alt tag captions from generated images

+### Overriding Global Defaults

+Each field that you attach modAI to can have overrides.
+See the modAI system settings for examples.

+If you have a blank field option, it will remove the global defaults from being used.

+For a list of valid modesl for OpenAI’s ChatGPT, see https://platform.openai.com/docs/models

+For a list of valid models for Google Gemini, see https://ai.google.dev/gemini-api/docs/models/gemini

+For a list of valid models for Anthropic’s Claude, see https://docs.anthropic.com/en/docs/about-claude/models

 ## Supported ChatGPT Models